probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 ```shell
 $ pip install -U tox
 ```
-Some command, such as building the documentation locally requires additional packages (e.g. for inheritance diagrams).
+Some commands, such as building the documentation locally, requires additional packages (e.g., for inheritance diagrams).
 These are `.github/workflows/CI-build.yml`.
 These packages are currently:
 - [pandoc](https://pandoc.org/): In Ubuntu, install via `sudo apt install pandoc`
 - [graphviz](https://graphviz.org/): In Ubuntu, install via `sudo apt install graphviz`